cmshanahan/nhl-contract-predictions/README.md

 ## Important Features

 ### Permutation importance
-I calculating feature importances using the Random Forest Permutation Importance (RFPimp) module.
+I calculated feature importances using the Random Forest Permutation Importance (RFPimp) module.
 The permutation importance of a feature is calculated as the change in model score that arises from randomly scrambling the values for that feature while holding all others the same.

 ### Salary Features
 * Total Points (1 year)